optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 We continue to support passing algorithms as strings.
 This is important because estimagic promises to work "just like scipy" for simple things.
-On top, we offer a new way of specifying algorithms that is less prone to typos, supports autocomplete and will be useful for advanced algortihm configuration.
+On top, we offer a new way of specifying algorithms that is less prone to typos, supports autocomplete and will be useful for advanced algorithm configuration.

 To exemplify the new approach, assume a simplified situation with 5 algorithms.
 We only consider whether an algorithm is gradient free or gradient based.
 One algorithm is not installed, so should never show up anywhere.
-Here is the ficticious list:
+Here is the fictitious list:

 - neldermead: installed, gradient_free
 - bobyqa: installed, gradient_free